aspose-gis/Aspose.GIS-Documentation/net/topics/how-to-draw-geometry/_index.md

 weight: 70
 ---

-# How to Draw Geometry on a Map

 To create and display geometric objects on a map, you need to start by **creating a geometry object**.
 There are two methods you can use:

 - **Constructor for Each Geometry Feature Type**